 The purpose of engaging in social listening is to inform more effective responses from the EMB.
 To that end, social listening for the purpose of rapid incident response should be closely aligned with an EMB’s crisis communication planning.
 Based on scenario planning done during crisis communication planning, the EMB should map out what their process will be for responding to any problematic or misleading content that they identify through social listening.
 There should be clear lines of internal communication for verifying suspect content.
 This process may include receiving rapid input from regional election commissions or individual polling stations.
 Communication channels, including traditional media actors or identified trusted messengers, should also be established in advance.

 Additionally, social listening may surface cases that may be referred to another government entity.
 For credible reports of activities in violation of the criminal code, the EMB should be prepared to refer reports to the appropriate actor.
-For example, INE’s social listening efforts in 2019 Mexican elections surfaced three credible reports of vote buying that were referred to the Special Attorney on Electoral Crimes.
+For example, INE’s social listening efforts in the 2019 Mexican elections surfaced three credible reports of vote buying that were referred to the Special Attorney on Electoral Crimes.4

 Given controversy and lack of consensus over the standards by which social media platforms determine what content is allowable on their platforms, increasing national sovereignty over what content is allowable is of interest in many countries.
 The IEC in South Africa and Bawaslu in Indonesia have adopted disinformation complaints and adjudication processes to increase national decision-making power over the removal of certain types of content during electoral periods from social media platforms.